 After birth, you’ll move to a postpartum room for bedside care and rooming in with your baby.
 Rooming in means you’ll bond with your baby and get a good start to breastfeeding while you stay together in the same room.
 Count on skilled, compassionate nurses to help support you.

 Your room provides enough space for you, your baby, your partner and our caregivers.
 It also has a TV, shower and a small sleeper.
 Your partner or another adult support person can stay overnight with you.
 We provide bedding and a pillow.

 Partner with our board-certified lactation consultants and trained nurses for breastfeeding support during your stay and after you return home.

 Secure, Locked Setting

 Trust us to provide a safe, secure environment for you and your baby at University Hospital.
-In the delivery room, you, your partner, and your newborn will receive matching ID bracelets.
-And another infant security ankle bracelet protects your baby.
+In the delivery room, you, your partner and your newborn will receive matching ID bracelets.
+An infant security ankle bracelet protects your baby.
 The postpartum unit is locked all the time.

 Depend on us to perform regular health checks and recommended newborn screening tests on your baby.
 After your newborn’s first 24 hours of life, a nurse will complete screenings for:

 - Hearing issues

 If your baby needs a higher level of care after birth, University Hospital has an advanced Level IV neonatal intensive care unit.
 This means our specialized team has the highest level of advanced training and technology to care for babies born too early or with another health concern.